Documentation

 Add a grid multi-select question to the survey.

-This presents the user with a grid of options where they can select multiple option from each row.
+This presents the user with a grid of options where they can select multiple options from each row.

 Example